spring-ai-community/mcp-security/samples/README.md

 ## Usage

 1. Run the authorization server, with `./mvnw spring-boot:run`.
 The authorization server will start on http://localhost:9000.
-To log in when using the authorization code flow, use `user1` / `password`.
+To log in when using the authorization code flow, use `user` / `password`.
 To request tokens using the client credentials grant, use `default-client` and `default-secret`.

 1. Run the MCP server called `sample-mcp-server`, with `./mvnw spring-boot:run`.
 The server will start on http://localhost:8090, and the SSE